Full text searching

 - the keywords found on the page

 - how many other tax policy users click on the page.

-You can change how the search results are ordered by changing the 'sort by' dropdown at the top of a search page.
+You can change how the search results are ordered by changing the Sort by drop-down at the top of your search page.